meikei-99/Wonderland_FrontEnd/README.md

 Wonderland NFT holders will be able to experience special perks and discounts at the partnered Disneyland parks.

 ## **Functionality**
-- Mint: Access will be granted to whitelisted members to free mint, approve, and list the NFT on the Wonderland marketplace.
+- Mint, Approve, List: Access will be granted to whitelisted members to free mint, approve, and list the NFT on the Wonderland marketplace.
 There is only a minimal transaction fee to pay.
 Take note that everyone is considered a whitelist member during the current development phase.
+The listing price of the NFT must be specified at the listing stage.
+- Update: The price of the listed NFT can be updated on the profile page under the section of Your Listed NFTs.
+- Buy: Anyone who wants to become a Wonderland NFT holder can buy the NFT on the market page.

+## **Things to take note**
+- NFT image on the market page will not show up if Metamask account is not connected.
+Image of gradient background will appear instead of the actual NFT image.